Skip to content

 finally:

-# release the synchronization object (= the lock) so that another thread can acquire it
+# release the synchronization object (= lock) so that another thread can obtain it

 def close(self):